elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

  - {: .pr.i} the caterpillars crawl towards the shelter of cotton caps ...
 The Earth's pit is extinguished ... it's all good ...
-But the sky chews betel bags ... ha ha! the sky sucks daggers ...
+But the sky chews betel ... ha ha! the sky sucks daggers ...
 King of Malaysia and fevers full of insects, chew your kris and your betel ...
 Isaac, Isaac, a ball rots between your smiley white teeth ...
 Ouch!
 I walk on starfish needles.
 I walk ...
 I assume ...
 I kiss ...

 *(Toussaint collapses, arms outstretched, chest against the ground.)*